Garth (comics): One Year Later

-He later returns to Atlantis to aid his friend, Letifos, into rebuilding the aquatic city.
-He eventually decides to have a private celebration for Dolphin and Cerdian, claiming that even if they may have survived the Spectre's attack, they were surely buried in the rubble of Atlantis with the other fugitives from the shattered town.
-His version is confirmed by Slizzath, his necromantic uncle and enemy, that, foretelling the Blackest Night, essentially forces Tempest to use his sorcery might on him, committing suicide in a bid to take the Black Lantern power for himself.
+Garth later returns to Atlantis to aid his friend, Letifos, in rebuilding the city.
+He decides to have a private celebration for Dolphin and Cerdian, claiming that even if they survived the Spectre's attack, they were surely buried in the rubble of Atlantis.
+Inspired by Dick Grayson and Letifos, Tempest crowns himself new king of Atlantis, waiting for Mera to return and guide the survivors.